PensionBee/ddd-workshop/README.md

 ## The Practical Bit

+*Note: each lesson builds upon the previous one.
+You can check your solutions against the code found in the following lesson.*

 ### A Quick Note on Project Structure & Layers

 We'll go into more detail on this in a future lesson but for now, it's worth touching upon it at a high level.
 Our project has 2 Bounded Contexts (Accounts and Posts) which live in **src/contexts/**.
 Both of these follow the same structure: